-- Email Address: Email address for login to mail server.
+- Email Address: Email address for login to the mail server.

-- Email Pass: Password for login to mail server.
+- Email Pass: Password for login to the mail server.

 Editing an Existing Support Department

 To edit an existing department, click the Edit button next to the department you want to edit.
 You will be presented with the same form as when adding a new department.
-However, there is also a tab to manage custom fields on the department.
-Simply add, remove or adjust any custom fields you need on the department and click Save Changes.
+However, there is also a tab to manage custom fields in the department.
+Add, remove or adjust any custom fields you need on the department and click Save Changes.

 - Field Name: The name of the field.

-- Display Order: Position to display this field within list of all custom fields.
+- Display Order: Position to display this field within the list of all custom fields.

 - Description: Description of the field.

-- Validation: Specifies regular expression to use for input validation.
+- Validation: Specifies regular expressions to use for input validation.

 - Select Options: Specifies the available options of a dropdown list.
 Only applicable for dropdown lists.
 Separate items with commas (,).